adjmunro/kotlin-ast/src/commonMain/kotlin/nz/adjmunro/ast/sre/sre-syntax.md

 - Or perhaps some variant of `\[`, `\]`, `[[]]` to display inline square brackets
 - Perhaps support using `@body1` etc selector tags & creating a function to bind certain selectors to specific compose styles to replace design-system specific styles
 - Add `Text<T>` interface
-- Perhaps `[tag /]` should mean "apply this style until the end of the string.
+- Perhaps `[tag /]` should mean "apply this style until the end of the string".